Yourco Logo

 No app downloads.
 No cost to employees.
 Just simple texting.

 Managing communication with frontline workers has always required a careful balance between speed and accountability.
-Today, text messaging is often the fastest way to reach hourly and shift-based employees, but without a clear policy in place, well-intentioned managers' texts can create compliance and documentation headaches.
 The disconnect runs deep: according to ZipRecruiter's Breakroom Workplace Index, only 23% of frontline workers believe senior leaders understand their day-to-day reality.
+Text messaging is often the fastest way to reach hourly and shift-based employees, and organizations that implement a clear policy find it straightforward to run a consistent, well-documented program.
 A thoughtful, written texting policy protects your organization and your workforce while ensuring every worker stays informed.
-These nine guidelines give HR teams a ready-to-implement framework for compliant, professional manager-employee texting.
+These nine best practices give HR teams a ready-to-implement framework for professional manager-employee texting.

 TL;DR